Health Benefits of Knitting and Crocheting By Janice Jones

 I'm not too fond of those ugly Christmas sweaters.
 Most people aren't crazy about them either, so what better way to tell someone you love them than to make a gift that comes from your heart and your hands.

-People treasure gifts they receive that are homemade.
+People, however treasure gifts they receive that are homemade, even Christmas sweaters.
 And the giving doesn't need to end with your family and friends.
 Many charitable organizations encourage groups to knit or crochet for homeless people, hospitalized patients, or children in need.

 Knitting helps me find friends.
 Even if you are the most introverted person in the world, there will always be someone that will come over to chat if you happen to be knitting in public.

-You can also join a knitting club or even join a group online that is dedicated to crocheting or knitting.
+You can also join a knitting club or even join a group online that is dedicated to crocheting or knitting if that is more comfortable for you.

-It helps me build confidence.
 Just knowing that I can master a new skill at any age is a big confidence booster.
-Neither crocheting nor knitting is challenging to learn.
+Neither crocheting nor knitting is terribly challenging to learn.

 There are only a few basic stitches to master whether you decide to knit or crochet.
 Once you've developed the foundation, the rest becomes easy.
 You don't need any native talents, and it's not rocket science.
 Even young children benefit from learning how to do a needlework craft.